stdavis/pro-caching/README.md

 ### Anti-aliasing

 I'm unable to generate a cache that uses anti-aliasing for feature geometry or text labels.
+This was originally logged as an enhancement request as a result of one of my support cases (ENH-000136615).
+The enhancement is marked as implemented at Pro v2.8, however, it doesn't appear to be working to me.
+Perhaps I'm missing something?

 ### Exploded format

 I'm also unable to create a cache in the exploded format.
+This is recorded as BUG-000136613.
+It shows that this is in the product plan. 👍

 ## Steps to reproduce issues